workos/php-sso-example/README.md

     git clone git@github.com:workos-inc/php-sso-example
     composer i
     ```
-1. The example app looks for the following environment variables:
-    - WORKOS_API_KEY - The WorkOS API key can be found [here](https://dashboard.workos.com/api-keys).
-    - WORKOS_PROJECT_ID - The WorkOS Project ID is specific to SSO and can be found [here](https://dashboard.workos.com/sso/configuration)
+1. Update lines 13 & 14 of the router.php file with your WorkOS API Key and WorkOS Client ID

 1. Follow the instructions [here](https://docs.workos.com/sso/auth-flow) on setting up an SSO connection.
 The redirect URL for the example app if used as is will be http://localhost:8000/auth/callback.